GSA/digitalgov.gov/content/posts/2016-02-18-analytics-usa-gov-now-with-agency-specific-dashboards.md

 ---
+url: /2016/02/18/analytics-usa-gov-now-with-agency-specific-dashboards/
 date: 2016-02-18 11:10:51 -0400
-title: 'Analytics.usa.gov\: Now with Agency-Specific Dashboards'
+title: 'Analytics.usa.gov: Now with Agency-Specific Dashboards'
 summary: 'We&rsquo;ve added agency-specific dashboards to analytics.usa.gov!
 Starting today, you&rsquo;ll see a dropdown from the main analytics.usa.gov page that allows you to view the same dashboard, but filtered for websites that are administered by one of 10 specific'
-authors: [gray-brooks, tlowden, eric-mill, julia-winn, gabriel-ramirez, colin-craig]
+authors:
+  - gray-brooks
+  - tlowden
+  - eric-mill
+  - julia-winn
+  - gabriel-ramirez
+  - colin-craig
 categories:
   - Data
   - Our Work